-The Covered Bonds have been accepted for clearance through Euroclear and Clearstream, Luxembourg.
+The Covered Bonds other than the PLN Covered Bonds have been accepted for clearance through Euroclear and Clearstream, Luxembourg.
 The Common Code, the International Securities Identification Number (ISIN) and the alphabetical code of each Series of Covered Bonds will be set out in the relevant Final Terms.

-If the Covered Bonds are to clear through an additional or alternative clearing system, the appropriate information will be specified in the applicable Final Terms.
+If the Covered Bonds other than the PLN Covered Bonds are to clear through an additional or alternative clearing system, the appropriate information will be specified in the applicable Final Terms.